aya-soghayyer/Mastering-JavaScript-in-20-Days/Day11.md

 C)`undefined`, `undefined`,`ReferenceError`
 D) `1`, `ReferenceError`

-sol: A becuase js is cimpile at line by line so when it print a variable (a) the memory know that some declear for a but it still hidden cuz we print the variable out of the scope and before the declaretion, also in variable  (b) and (c). because they decleared by let and const the result will be referenceError for b and compiler will stop in it so there isn't any exist for variable (c).
+sol: A because js is compiling line by line so when it prints a variable (a) the memory knows that some declare for a but it is still hidden cuz we print the variable out of the scope and before the declaration, also in a variable  (b) and (c). because they declared by let and const the result will be referenceError for b and the compiler will stop in it so there isn't any existing for a variable (c).
 -------------------------------------------------------------------

 ### QUESTION #3: